surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

 **End of Lab02-Kubewarden** .
-Once you have completed the lab kindly remove drop-cap-net-raw policy under `More Resources -> policies.kubewarden.io -> AdmissionPolicies -> drop-cap-net-raw as below` ,
+Once you have completed the lab kindly remove drop-cap-net-raw policy under `More Resources -> policies.kubewarden.io -> AdmissionPolicies ` ,

 ![](../images/pic19.png)